mssandes/TuningTools/readme.md

     ./doc

-The `cmt` folder only matter for the developers.
+The `cmt` folder only matters for the developers.
 On the `Root` folder we only generate the dictionary for the PhysVal ROOT TTree, which is set on the [`TuningTools/RingerPhysVal.h`](https://github.com/wsfreund/TuningTools/tree/master/TuningTools/RingerPhysVal.h).

 The user interaction will happen mainly with `python` and `scripts` folders.

 ## Python files

-When checking `python` folder, we will see the following files:
+When checking `python` folder, we will see the following modules:

     ./python/CreateData.py